planl0s/Verify-Ldap-L4/README.md

 ## Example of the Auth with Ldap

 The following example assumes that there is a user in the database to test with.
-A user can be added with the code listed above.
+A user can be added with the code listed above under 'create a new User'.

 ### View - login.blade.php
 ```php